"Debugging - The Critical Programming Skill for Algorithmic Trading"

 "Help My Code Does Not Work"

 One of the biggest surprises for new programmers is just how much of their actual time is spent trying to find out what is wrong with the code.
-They often feel that this time is wasted or that it's a kind of punishment for them not being smart enough to write the correct code the first time through.
+They often feel that this time is wasted or that it's a kind of punishment for not being smart enough to write the correct code the first time through.
 "If I knew what I was doing," they think to themselves, "I wouldn't have to spend so much time debugging."